BigPay vs Wise Comparison for Malaysia 2023

 • Wise has more features than BigPay,

-• Wise supports more currency routes than BigPay.
+• Wise supports more currencies than BigPay.

 • BigPay offers personal loans and budgeting tools - Wise does not.